happypeter/edocs/soho.md

 ## Design Guidelines
 - goal: My own flavor of Scandinavian Style: Minimun+Simplicity+Functionality(from Scandinavian)+Portable+Modular+Techy(from Myself)
   - minimum.
-Does a thing spark joy?
+Does a thing spark joy, otherwise why keep it.
   - Simplicity.
 Limit the details https://youtu.be/2A7kjGzICA8?t=107 'when you have just 5 colors in your home, that feels more peaceful'.
 Things(items/shapes/curves/colors) should not exist if they do not add up aesthetic or functional value.
 Prefer single color items like chairs, plates etc.
   - functionality. simpler things are often more versatile。 you will be able to reuse them when upgrade your home over time, say, a simple table will be easily use for other purpose, a desk with lots of details may not fit well in your new home.
-Expose kitchen to living room, expose kitchen items for easy pickup, because of the minimum you can still control visual clutter.
+Open kitchen to living room, expose kitchen items for easy pickup, because of the minimum you can still control visual clutter.
 Scandinavian people believe 'Practical can be beautiful', e.g a beautiful cutboard.
 They don't hide things in a cabinet.
 They don't buy decor, they hang their bicycles on the wall, they use clothes as decoration.
 And, you can make rooms multipurpose, like the lady use dinning room as workspace https://youtu.be/3wnRv1ptyzg?t=654, I like the idea.
 I will prefer 'functionality over form', the home should aid my efficiency, e.g a powerful kitchen, great cleaning_system, easy to clean toilet and so on, any home should optimize for family's health, e.g a good lighting_system.
-Of course I love beautiful things, but whenever I will pressure on price, I will opt for functionality.
   - portable
     - no damage to the walls
     - all the furniture parts should be easily to carry by myself
   - modular
     - furnitures should be very modular and extensible, easy to be replaced and upgraded on part each time.
-I will use pipes to make the spaces restructable.
     - also, think in systems, not each utility.
-For example, shoe storage is a problem I need to solve, think about how the shoe boxes with fit into the bigger $shelf_box_system.
-The system thinking is only possible, when I strive for strong standardization.
+I strive for strong standardization.
+Before purchasing, think about how a thing's size and usage and colors fit into current systems.
   - techy
     - have posters of github/google/code/editors , the theme is Coder's Home.
     - Unix Filesystem like org. say consider each container as a folder(a box), and tag names to it. e.g misc/ clothes/underwear/... have a beautiful filesystem hirachey so that things are easy to find. everything should have its home. everything is a box. folder should have walls(could be wall/table/phisical-box/thin-air), so that rooms won't look clustered.
     - standardlization
       - I live in a era when poverty are not solved.
 As a engineer, I beleive the only way to solve it is to push industiralization forward.
-So I will buy from big vendor, like Ikea, and all bowls/boxes and everything should have same sizes unless there is a reason not to do so.
+So I will buy from big vendor, like Ikea, and all bowls/boxes and everything should have same sizes unless there is a reason to alter.
 Push economies of scale for any industries.
 Unify things possible, use my shelf_box_system to replace cabinets/tables/flowerstand/... whenever possible.
-Even it means a little sacrifice on good looking.
 E.g All the lamps should be the same, unless their is a clear reason not to do so.
-This way I have time to foucus on searching for the best lamp with good enough price.
+This way I have time to focus on searching for the best lamp with good enough price.
     - automation friendly: make the floor clean, so that I can use the robot vacuum.
 - What is Scandinavian Style?
   - Why so white? because of the long winter in Scandinavian countries, this style opts for bright open space, and the love of nature.